whizzer75/whizzer75.github.io/1-install.md

 ## Install and configure [ownCloud]

-This document is intended for administrators who want to quickly install and run [ownCloud] on a computer or server. [ownCloud] is a file storage software written in [PHP].
-It is intended to be published through a web server and uses a database for persistent storage. [ownCloud] performance can also benefit from caching web content in memory.
+This document is intended for administrators who want to quickly install and run ownCloud on a computer or server. ownCloud is a file storage software written in [PHP].
+It is intended to be published through a web server and uses a database for persistent storage. ownCloud performance can also benefit from caching web content in memory.

-[ownCloud] can be be run with different combinations of software to achieve these objectives, but this document will show how to implement using the [Apache] web server, [MariaDB] database, and [Redis] for caching web content in memory.
+ownCloud can be be run with different combinations of software to achieve these objectives, but this document will show how to implement using the [Apache] web server, [MariaDB] database, and [Redis] for caching web content in memory.

-[Centos] 7 was used during the creation of this guide but the [Docker] commands should work on any OS as long as [Docker] version 17 or greater is installed.
+[Centos] 7 was used during the creation of this guide but the [Docker] commands should work on any OS as long as Docker version 17 or greater is installed.
-Using [Docker] to install [ownCloud] and supporting services will allow us to quickly get things running without manually satisfying software installation and configuration prerequisites.
+Using Docker to install ownCloud and supporting services will allow us to quickly get things running without manually satisfying software installation and configuration prerequisites.

 ### Prerequisites

-* A Computer running [Centos] 7 with a working internet connection
+* A Computer running Centos 7 with a working internet connection
 * BASH shell, and sudo or root access
-* [Docker] CE version 17 or greater - Using the command "yum install docker" on [Centos] 7 installed [Docker] version 13.
-That is too old to support some of the syntax we use in the following [Docker] commands.
-I used [this guide from Docker docs][docker_repo] to configure the official [Docker] repository for yum and install [Docker] version 17 with "yum install docker-ce"
+* Docker CE version 17 or greater - Using the command "yum install docker" on Centos 7 installed Docker version 13.
+That is too old to support some of the syntax we use in the following Docker commands.
+I used [this guide from Docker docs][docker_repo] to configure the official Docker repository for yum and install Docker version 17 with "yum install docker-ce"

 [docker_repo]: https://docs.docker.com/install/linux/docker-ce/centos/#set-up-the-repository

 ### Customization
-We will use predefined images from Docker Hub to avoid some initial configuration of services that is taken care of already by the [Docker] image creator.
+We will use predefined images from Docker Hub to avoid some initial configuration of services that is taken care of already by the Docker image creator.
 We will define environment variables with custom values, then use those variables in our docker commands.
 This makes it easy to optionally store our custom configurations in a file that can be sourced again later.
-It also keeps our custom values separate from the [Docker] commands used to implement them.
+It also keeps our custom values separate from the Docker commands used to implement them.

-Define the [ownCloud] administrative user.
-In this example, we use $OC_USER as the MariaDB database name, the MariaDB user with privileges to the database, and the initial administrative user name for [ownCloud].
+Define the ownCloud administrative user.
+In this example, we use $OC_USER as the MariaDB database name, the MariaDB user with privileges to the database, and the initial administrative user name for ownCloud.
 ```
 export OC_USER=owncloud
 ```

-[Redis] improves performance for [ownCloud] by providing memory caching for web content.
-If you would like to read more about how [ownCloud] uses [Redis], you can find more information in the [ownCloud Administrator's Manual][oc_admin_redis].
+Redis improves performance for ownCloud by providing memory caching for web content.
+If you would like to read more about how ownCloud uses Redis, you can find more information in the [ownCloud Administrator's Manual][oc_admin_redis].

 The docker image we are using from [webhippie] is mostly configured for us already.